sanbricio/goup/README.md

 # Update all direct dependencies
 goup

-# Show what would be updated (dry run)
+# Show what dependencies can be updated
-goup --dry-run
+goup --list

 # Update with confirmation prompt
 goup --interactive